Why Self-Compassion Is Essential in Trauma Recovery

 The 3 Core Components of Self-Compassion

-Rather than beating yourself up for your pain, struggles, or mistakes, you learn to respond with understanding.
-This doesn’t mean pretending everything is fine—it means showing yourself care when things are not fine.Common humanity vs. Isolation
+Instead of criticising yourself for your pain, struggles, or mistakes, you practise responding with understanding.
+This doesn’t mean pretending everything is fine.
+It means showing yourself care when things are not fine.Common humanity over isolation

-Pain can make us feel like we’re the only ones struggling.
-But recognising that suffering is part of the shared human experience helps dismantle the shame that says “something is wrong with me.”Mindfulness vs. Over-identification
+Suffering can make us feel like we’re the only ones struggling.
+But recognising that suffering is part of the shared human experience helps dismantle the shame that says “something is wrong with me.”Mindfulness over over-identification

-Mindfulness means noticing our thoughts and emotions without over-identifying with them.
-This balanced awareness helps us hold space for our pain without becoming overwhelmed by it.
+Mindfulness means noticing our thoughts and emotions without being consumed by them.
+This balanced awareness helps you hold space for your pain without becoming overwhelmed by it.

 Three Ways to Practise Self-Compassion